ardanlabs/smartcontract/README.md

 $ make basic-deploy
 ```

-If this is successful, the follow output should result.
+If this is successful, the following output should result.

 ```
 go run app/basic/cmd/deploy/main.go